liuer99cn/vliti/README.md

 Have a bug or an issue with this template?
 [Open a new issue](https://github.com/BlackrockDigital/startbootstrap-creative/issues) here on GitHub or leave a comment on the [template overview page at Start Bootstrap](http://startbootstrap.com/template-overviews/creative/).

 ## Copyright and License

-Copyright 2013-2016 Blackrock Digital LLC.
 Code released under the [MIT](https://github.com/BlackrockDigital/startbootstrap-creative/blob/gh-pages/LICENSE) license.